International Brigades: Formation and recruitment

-Using foreign communist parties to recruit volunteers for Spain was first proposed in the Soviet Union in September 1936—apparently at the suggestion of Maurice Thorez—by Willi Münzenberg, chief of Comintern propaganda for Western Europe.
+Using foreign communist parties to recruit volunteers for Spain was first proposed in August 1936 by British writer and military theorist Tom Wintringham who had already travelled to Spain, but the idea was not formally raised with the Comintern in the Soviet Union until September 1936—apparently at the suggestion of Maurice Thorez—by Willi Münzenberg, chief of Comintern propaganda for Western Europe.
+One week after the London meeting of the Non-Intervention Committee confirmed that none of the Western democracies would provide military aid to the Spanish Republican side, the Comintern agreed to start recruiting international volunteers.
 As a security measure, non-communist volunteers would first be interviewed by an NKVD agent.

-By the end of September, the Italian and French Communist Parties had decided to set up a column.
+By the end of September, the British, Italian and French Communist Parties had decided to set up a column.
 Luigi Longo, ex-leader of the Italian Communist Youth, was charged to make the necessary arrangements with the Spanish government.
-The Soviet Ministry of Defense also helped, since they had an experience of dealing with corps of international volunteers during the Russian Civil War.
-The idea was initially opposed by Largo Caballero, but after the first setbacks of the war, he changed his mind and finally agreed to the operation on 22 October.
+The Soviet Ministry of Defense also helped, since they had experience dealing with the corps of international volunteers during the Russian Civil War.
+The idea was initially opposed by Francisco Largo Caballero, but after the first setbacks of the war, he changed his mind and finally agreed to the operation on 22 October.
 However, the Soviet Union did not withdraw from the Non-Intervention Committee, probably to avoid diplomatic conflict with France and the United Kingdom.

 The main recruitment center was in Paris, under the supervision of Soviet colonel Karol "Walter" Świerczewski.
 On 17 October 1936, an open letter by Joseph Stalin to José Díaz was published in Mundo Obrero, arguing that victory for the Spanish second republic was a matter not only for Spaniards but also for the whole of "progressive humanity"; in short order, communist activists joined with moderate socialist and liberal groups to form anti-fascist "popular front" militias in several countries, most of them under the control of or influenced by the Comintern.

 Entry to Spain was arranged for volunteers, for instance, a Yugoslav, Josip Broz, who would become famous as Marshal Tito, was in Paris to provide assistance, money, and passports for volunteers from Eastern Europe (including numerous Yugoslav volunteers in the Spanish Civil War).
 Volunteers were sent by train or ship from France to Spain, and sent to the base at Albacete.
 Many of them also went by themselves to Spain.
 The volunteers were under no contract, nor defined engagement period, which would later prove a problem.